-It is not easy, or a quick task to write a fantastic book description.
-In fact, some authors say it is harder than writing a book.
+It is not easy or a quick task to write a fantastic book description.
+In fact, some authors say it is more challenging than writing a book.

 It is your sales pitch, and you only get one chance to convince a buyer.

-Don’t forget that you can include pre-release book reviews within your book description too, and you should do so.
+Don’t forget that you can include pre-release book reviews in your book description too, and you should do so.

 Never write it as an afterthought.
-A short, a poor book description can deter readers, so plan it, draft it, re-draft it, craft it and perfect it.
+A short, poor book description can deter readers.
+So plan it, draft it, re-draft it, craft it and perfect it.

 A good starting point is to imagine someone asking you this question.